Beyonce Bit In The Face By Mystery Actress, Says Tiffany Haddish

 Superstar Beyonce Knowles-Carter was bit in the face during a party late last year, according to comedian Tiffany Haddish.
-The Girls Trip actress refuses to reveal the name of the actress who bit the former Destiny’s Child singer, leading people to speculate on who the culprit was.
+The Girls Trip actress refuses to reveal the name of the actress who bit the former Destiny’s Child singer, leading people to speculate who the culprit was.

 Haddish, 38, first hinted at the biting incident involving this mystery actress and Beyonce, 36, in an interview with Vulture before revealing more details in an exclusive interview with GQ.

 Haddish said she attended the after-party for Jay Z’s concert in Inglewood held on December 22 last year.
-At the party, she witnessed a commotion involving Beyonce, in which the Queen Bey was apparently bitten by the mystery actress.
+At the party, she witnessed a commotion involving Beyonce, in which Queen Bey was apparently bitten by the mystery actress.

 “Beyonce stormed away… went up to Jay Z, and was like, ‘Jay!
 Come here!
 This b***h,’ and just snatched him,” Haddish told GQ.
 “They went to the back of the room.
 I was like, ‘What just happened?
 And Beyonce’s friend walked up and was like, ‘Can you believe this b***h just bit Beyonce?'”

 According to Haddish, she confirmed the biting incident from Beyonce herself.
 She approached Beyonce at the bar to check on her.
-Haddish asked if it was true that she was bitten in the face to which Beyonce replied in the affirmative.
+Haddish asked if it was true that she was bitten in the face, to which Beyonce replied in the affirmative.

 “She gonna get her a** beat tonight,” Haddish told Beyonce.

 “She was like, ‘Tiffany no. Don’t do that.
 That b***h is on drugs.
 She not even drunk.
 The b***h is on drugs.
 She not like that all the time.
-Just chill,” Haddish continued.
+Just chill,'” Haddish continued.

 Vulture investigated the matter and learned that some of the female personalities at the party included Rihanna, Queen Latifah, Jen Meyer, Sara Foster, and Sanaa Lathan.
 Also in attendance were James Franco, French Montana, G-Eazy, and Diddy.

 The entertainment news site narrowed the possible culprits to Foster and Lathan.
 It said it was unlikely that Rihanna or Queen Latifah was the biter since both are friends with Beyonce.
-Rihanna even calls Jay Z his “big brother.”
+Rihanna even calls Jay Z her “big brother.”

 Lathan watched the Jay Z concert and was at the after-party with French Montana, according to the Cut.
 However, Lathan has denied that she is the actress who bit Beyonce in the face.